ksator/junos-automation-with-ansible/README.md

 source code: https://github.com/ansible/ansible-modules-core/tree/devel/network/junos

 ##Requirements:
-most of these modules requires to install on the Ansible server the pytthon librairy py-junos-eznc.
+Most of these modules requires to install on the Ansible server the pytthon librairy py-junos-eznc.
 Some requires also junos-netconify.

 #About this project: